topranks/evpnlab/README.md

 pip3 install homer ansible
 ```

 Ansible isn't used in this project, however the Ansible-provided 'ipaddr' filter is used in some of the Jinja2 templates.
-This is a very useful tool when using Homer with only YAML files (i.e. without the Netbox plugin or similar which can transform data in advance).
+This is a very useful tool when using Homer with only YAML files (i.e. without the Netbox plugin or similar to transform data in advance).

 TODO: Create fork of Homer which includes the ipaddr module